ebranlard/vim-matlab-behave/README.markdown

 For mapping customization, see section "Mapping".

-- The Switch to matlab window (GUI or terminal) is done using "wmctrl" and is based on the name of the window. (try "wmctrl -l" to see a list of window name)
+- The Switch to matlab window (GUI or terminal) is done using "wmctrl" and is based on the name of the window (try "wmctrl -l" to see a list of window name).
 The window base name is defined by default as:

     let g:matlab_behave_window_name="MATLAB R"

 This should work for Matlab GUI.
 You can change this variable in your vimrc.
 If you run matlab in a terminal, you should change this to the title of the terminal window or alternatively change the title of the terminal window to fit.
-For example, for xfce4-terminal, the following commant will open Matlab in a proper terminal window:
+For example, for xfce4-terminal, the following command will open Matlab in a proper terminal window:

     xfce4-terminal -T "MATLAB R" --working-directory=/work/code --command='matlab -nojvm'